Tianwen-2: History

 311P/PanSTARRS with six tails (September 2013).

 In 2018, a deep space exploration roadmap covering the 2020–2030 timeframe was proposed by researchers at the Chinese Academy of Sciences, which included an asteroid exploration mission planned for launch around 2022 or 2024.
 Initially, the space probe was known as ZhengHe, with the name referencing the 15th century Ming Dynasty explorer Zheng He.
 In spring 2019, after a design study for the mission was carried out by the Chinese Academy of Space Technology (CAST), the CNSA began soliciting international proposals for scientific instruments to be carried on Tianwen-2.

 In the planning stages, a nano-orbiter and nano-lander were proposed to be deployed to conduct remote sensing and sampling observations.
 Also, the original secondary target was 133P/Elst–Pizarro, and a flyby of an additional unnamed asteroid may also have been attempted.

+Tianwen-2 was launched on 28 May 2025 from the Xichang Satellite Launch Center using a Long March 3B launch vehicle and was put directly on an escape trajectory from Earth, a first in the history of this launch vehicle.
+On 7 June 2026 the spacecraft performed an engine burn to rendezevous with the quasi-moon.
+Tianwen-2s close encounter with Kamoʻoalewa began on July 4, when the spacecraft approached within 20 kilometers of the asteroid.

 Instruments

 Tianwen-2 will incorporate several types of instruments, including wide/narrow angle multispectral and color cameras, a thermal emission spectrometer, a visible/near-infrared imaging spectrometer, a mass spectrometer, a magnetometer, and a charged/neutral particle and dust analyzer.
 International contributions to these payloads are being encouraged.